sps014/BlazorBindGen/README.md

 ```

 #### Warning
-BlazorBindGen Api are subject to change.
+BlazorBindGen Api is subject to change.